CTCycle/TKBEN-tokenizers-benchmarker/README.md

 ## 5. License
 This project is licensed under the terms of the MIT license.
 See the LICENSE file for details.

+ ACCESS_TOKEN       | The personal access token from HuggingFace, required for the   |
+|                    | download of certain tokenizers